-The Company considers all short-term, highly liquid investments with original maturities of 90 days or less at acquisition date to be cash equivalents.
-Cash equivalents, which consist of money market accounts, are stated at fair value.
+The Company considers all short term, highly liquid investments with original maturities of 90 days or less at acquisition date to be cash equivalents.
+Cash equivalents, which consist of money market accounts and corporate debt securities with original maturities of less than three months, are stated at fair value.